When the cold and flu season comes around, you might find it helpful to have this elderberry immunity syrup with rose hips and astragalus in supply!

 - 2 cup organic sugar

-In a small saucepan, combine water, elderberries, astragalus, and rose hips.
-Brimmer to a simmer over medium heat, and continue to simmer uncovered for 20-30 minutes.
+- In a small saucepan, combine water, elderberries, astragalus, and rose hips.
+Bring to a simmer over medium heat, and continue to simmer uncovered for 20-30 minutes.
 Remove from heat and strain solids away from the liquid.
-The resulting volume should be about one cup; reduce further to add more water to adjust.
+The resulting volume should be about one cup; reduce further OR add more water to adjust.